oheil/NormalizeQuantiles.jl/README.md

 The columns in `qn` are now quantile normalized to each other.

+The input array must not have dimension larger than 2.

 Return type of function normalizeQuantiles is always Array{Float64,2}

 #### Missing Values